Dart-Foundation/Course-Plan/README.md

   - Practical: Have students present their final projects to the class.
 - **Day 5:** Graduation and Course Recap
   - Practical: Celebrate the successful completion of the course and review key concepts.

-In Module 2, students will delve into advanced topics, including advanced OOP concepts, concurrency, testing, and debugging.
-Each lesson will include practical exercises and assignments to reinforce the material and provide students with opportunities to apply what they've learned.

-Feel free to adjust the topics and content to better suit your teaching style and the needs of your students.
-This course plan is designed to provide a structured and hands-on learning experience for your students in Module 2.